 (About a 6 minute read)

-The 80’s called and wants their alumni benefits back.
+The 80s called and want their alumni benefits back.

 Is your institution offering benefits better suited for the days of shoulder pads and big hair?
 Some alumni organizations cling to their outdated benefits like David Hasselhoff clings to his mullet.